Sayaka-K/Job-Posting-Analysis/README.md

   + Measure of goodness: RMSE

 <br>
-For the overall summarized results, please see **Presentation.pdf**.
+For the overall summarized results, please see <b>Presentation.pdf</b>.